Kazumz/Simple-React-Architecture/README.md

 Using this type of pattern means we can also use jest.SpyOn when testing our components to become agnostic of the store and to return any data we feel fit.

-In comparison to the old-school connect pattern, this is far simpler and cleaner.
+In comparison to the old school connect pattern, this is far simpler and cleaner.